Learning Precise Affordances from Egocentric Videos for Robotic Manipulation

 Interpolate start reference image.

-We present a streamlined affordance learning system that encompasses data collection (from egocentric videos),
+We present a complete affordance learning system that encompasses data collection (from egocentric videos),

 effective model training, and robot deployment for manipulation tasks.